nkjack/17437-hot-pot-music-share/sprint-backlogs/sprint-11-27/1127-backlog-draft.md

 ## Rui Backlog
 -------------------------------------------------------------------------------

+### Bug Fixes
+- Trying to log in with non-existing username displays DB error message to the user
+- Clicking on email link should automatically login and go to home page

 ### UI Fixes
 - Room view clean up [4 hours]
 	- Work with Noam on how the pop window of search results and pool songs will use our previous ajax requests with our room.